nisrinasdr/user-lists/README.md

 The app will run in development mode.
 If the app did not appear automatically, open http://localhost:3000 on your browser.

 ## Run the test
-To runs the test, run the following command:
+To run the test, run the following command:
 > npm test